JacobParent7/FSAE_LSU_BMS/README.md

 # Goal

-We're developing an expandable Battery Management System (BMS) for LSU FSAE's electric accumulator using KiCAD, targeting completion by May 12th, 2025.
+Develop an decentralized Battery Management System (BMS) for LSU FSAE's electric accumulator, targeting completion by May 12th, 2025.
 Progress will be documented in this open-source repository.

 # Contact Info
 ### Motherboard Design